-The Government welcomes this opportunity to review and reflect on 152 New Zealand's human rights progress.
+The Government welcomes this opportunity to review and reflect on New Zealand's human rights progress.
 While Aotearoa New Zealand has made advances in many areas, we recognise that significant, sometimes persistent, ongoing challenges remain.
-We look forward to participating in the UPR dialogue and receiving recommendations from States, in addition to continued engagement with civil society and Treaty Partners, to inform the Government's Proactively Released by the Proactively Released by the Proactively Released by the Proactively Released by the Proactive Proa future actions on human rights in New Zealand.
+We look forward to participating in the UPR dialogue and receiving recommendations from States, in addition to continued engagement with civil society and Treaty Partners, to inform the Government's future actions on human rights in New Zealand.